apache/arrow/docs/source/java/overview.rst

      - Integration tests for Flight RPC.
      - Native implementation
    * - arrow-performance
-     - JMH Performance benchmarks for other Arrow libraries.
+     - JMH benchmarks for the Arrow libraries.
      - Native implementation
    * - arrow-algorithm
      - (Experimental) A collection of algorithms for working with ValueVectors.